cloudquery/plugin-config-ui-lib/etc/plugin-config-ui-lib.api.md

 // Warning: (ae-forgotten-export) The symbol "Props_10" needs to be exported by the entry point index.d.ts
 //
 // @public
-export function ServiceList({ services, topServices, fallbackLogoSrc, value, onChange, maxHeight, }: Props_10): JSX_2.Element;
+export function ServiceList({ services, topServices, fallbackLogoSrc, value, onChange, maxHeight, disabled }: Props_10): JSX_2.Element;

 // Warning: (ae-forgotten-export) The symbol "ServiceType" needs to be exported by the entry point index.d.ts
 //